ndokmai/libfixedtimefixedpoint/README.md

 This will generate `libftfp.so`, which you can then link against in your application.

+To compile to SGX target, run

+    $ make SGX=1

+instead.
+This will generate a static library `libftfp_sgx.a`.

 If you'd like to run the full test suite on your local machine (which iterates through every possible configuration of the library), run